Skip to main content

 native code

-Native code means a code that's compiled to run a specific OS and CPU instruction set.
-This is mostly the machine language implemented using the CPU'S instruction set.
+Native code is code compiled for a specific OS and CPU instruction set.
+It's mostly machine language built from the CPU's instruction set.

 compile process